ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 ## ACE Groupcomm Key Types {#iana-ace-groupcomm-key}

-IANA is asked to register the following entry in the "ACE Groupcomm Key Types" registry defined in {{Section 11.8 of RFC9594}}.
+IANA is asked to register the following entry in the "ACE Groupcomm Key Types" registry {{ACE.Groupcomm.Key.Types}} within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 * Name: Group_PubSub_Keying_Material